VS-Babu/hacktoberfest-2022/README.md

 * When done, make sure your PR description shows a screenshot/video of the newly implemented feature so that person who will review your code will not need to run your code locally.

-# Installation Steps
+# 🛠️ Installation Steps
-Fork the project
+1. Fork the project

-Clone the project
+2. Clone the project

-Create a new branch (git checkout -b new-feature)
+3. Create a new branch (`git checkout -b new-feature`)

-Make the appropriate changes in the files (git add .)
+4. Make the appropriate changes in the files (`git add .`)

-Add changes to reflect the changes made (git commit -m 'commit message')
+5. Add changes to reflect the changes made (`git commit -m 'commit message'`)

-Push to the branch (git push)
+6. Push to the branch (`git push`)

-Create a Pull Request
+7. Create a Pull Request.

 # 👨‍💻 Contributing
 Any contributions you make are greatly appreciated.